-- "Short shorts," skimpy tank tops, tops that expose the midriff, and other clothing that is not in keeping with community standards. - Clothing bearing a message that is lewd, vulgar, or obscene. - Apparel promoting products or activities that are illegal for use by minors. - Objectionable emblems, badges, symbols, signs, words, objects, or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances, or provokes any form of religious, racial, or sexual harassment and/or violence against other individuals as defined in school district policy. - Any apparel or footwear that would damage school property. - Hats are not to be worn in the building except with the approval of the building principal (i.e. student undergoing chemotherapy, medical situations).
+- "Short shorts," skimpy shirts/tanks, deep v-cut shirts, clothing that is too revealing, and clothing that is not in keeping with community standards. - Clothing bearing a message that is lewd, vulgar, or obscene. - Apparel promoting products or activities that are illegal for use by minors. - Objectionable emblems, badges, symbols, signs, words, objects, or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidence gang membership or affiliation, or approves, advances, or provokes any form of religious, racial, or sexual harassment and/or violence against other individuals as defined in school district policy. - Any apparel or footwear that would damage school property. - For safety: Hats/Hoods/Other headgear that obstruct viewing of the face are prohibited.
+Classroom teachers may implement additional rules at their discretion.

-If the administration believes a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities or poses a threat to the health or safety of the student or others, the student will be directed to make modifications or will be sent home for the day.
+Bottom Line: If the administration believes a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities or poses a threat to the health or safety of the student or others, the student will be directed to make modifications, have a parent/guardian bring in other items, or be sent home for the day.
 A parent or guardian will be notified.